Lincoln County Sheriff's Office (Nebraska): 19th and early 20th century

 Five of the first six sheriffs had worked for the railroad.
 O. O. Austin had run engines; Nathaniael Russell and Alex Struthers had worked in UP shops; Asa Bradley had been a railroad conductor; and Con Groner had been a teamster, hostler, and railroader.
-In part this was simply because the railroad companies, and the people who worked for them, made up the majority of the business and population of Lincoln County at the time up until 1880.
+In part, this was simply because the railroad companies, and the people who worked for them, made up the majority of the business and population of Lincoln County at the time up until 1880.
 It was also because railroad employees tended to exercise a block vote.
 But it was further because in at least one election (Con Gronder versus Dan Heaphy, another UP engineer, in 1879), voters had no choice, since the only candidates were railroad people.

 After 1880, however, there was an increase in the non-railroad population of the county, and non-railroad sheriffs were elected.
 John Bangs, elected in 1884 as the successor to Con Groner, owned a North Platte livery business; Luke Haley, sheriff from 1886 to 1887, was the operator of a saloon and restaurant; David Baker owned a boardinghouse, a hotel, a restaurant, and a bakery; and Ira Miltonberter, sheriff from 1906 to 1911, had a general merchandise store.

-No doctors, lawyers, or prominent businessmen even stood for election to sheriff in the early years, possibly because the post was poorly remunerated — a possible reason too that many sheriffs (seven out of the first eight) didn't run for re-election.
-Originally, sheriffs were not salaried, but were paid fees for work performed.
+No doctors, lawyers, or prominent business people even stood for election to sheriff in the early years, possibly because the post was poorly remunerated — a possible reason too that many sheriffs (seven out of the first eight) didn't run for re-election.
+Originally, sheriffs were not salaried, but were paid fees for work done.
 A Nebraska county sheriff received no money if there were no criminals to arrest, no papers to serve, and no court or jail work to do.
 It wasn't until 1907 that the Nebraska state legislature made county sheriffs salaried offices.
 Further, the first five sheriffs had no municipal support in North Platte, which had no city marshals, and had the sole responsibility for patrolling the popular saloons, brothels, and billiard halls of Front Street, popular amongst off-duty soldiers and cowboys from the surrounding ranches.
 It wasn't until 1876 that North Platte gained its own police force.

 Similarly, few sheriffs were farmers, the exceptions being Jake Miller and Lincoln Carpenter.
 There was little farmer population in Lincoln County until the 1890s in any event, but the post of sheriff was largely incompatible with being a farmer, both because the election campaign season coincided exactly with the busiest months for farm work, and because farmers, isolated as they were in rural districts, simply failed to muster the popular vote.
-William Hubbert, farmer candidate in the 1875 election, only received 25 votes out of 361; and Fred Pierson, farmer candidate in the 1901 and 1903 elections, also failed to win.
+William Hubbert, the farmer candidate in the 1875 election, only received 25 votes out of 361; and Fred Pierson, the farmer candidate in the 1901 and 1903 elections, also failed to win.